Skip to main content

 • Read More About Induction Cooking on Reviewed

-Induction stoves are gaining major traction in the U.S. as people begin to understand how intensely they outperform traditional electric ranges.
+Induction stoves are gaining major traction in the U.S. as people begin to understand how much more efficient they are than traditional electric ranges.
 While the best induction ranges still tend to cost more than gas and electric ranges, more affordable models are now available as induction increases in popularity.

 Why is induction so superior to standard electric cooking?
-Induction stoves use electromagnetic energy to heat cookware directly (as long as it’s magnetic), which allows the heat transfer to be more complete, efficient, and controllable.
+Induction stoves use electromagnetic energy to heat cookware directly (as long as it’s magnetic), allowing heat transfer to be more complete, efficient, and controllable.
 Induction is also safer because the heat can’t turn on if no cookware is present.
 This is different from the indirect, radiant heat emitted from the burners of electric and gas ranges.

-As induction cooking gains momentum, Reviewed experts have tested a wide range of induction stoves.
-Based on our extensive research and hands-on testing, we think the Samsung Bespoke NSI6DB990012AA Induction Range (available at Best Buy for $2,399.99) is an excellent choice for anyone looking for a sleek, tech-forward induction range.
+Reviewed experts have tested a wide range of induction stoves.
+Based on our extensive research and hands-on testing, we think the Samsung Bespoke NSI6DB990012AA Induction Range (available at Lowe's for $3,399.00) is an excellent choice for anyone looking for a sleek, tech-forward induction range.
 But there are a lot to choose from, so we’ve put together a list of the best induction ranges you can shop right now.

 Samsung Bespoke Induction range in kitchen set with oven light on